Covid-19 Notice

 Companion Animal Dentistry and Oral Surgery

 Our systematic service enables us to optimally meet our patients’ dental needs while tailoring their care to their people’s wishes.
-From periodontal prophylaxis to root canals, crowns, oral surgery, and orthodontics, our scope of care is sure to fulfill any need that may arise.
+From periodontal prophylaxis to oral surgery, our scope of care is sure to fulfill any need that may arise.
 We are a full-service hospital and have a state-of-the-art diagnostic laboratory.
+We also work collaboratively with Dr Louise Marron at Companion Dentistry and Oral Surgery to ensure your pet has access to specialty dentistry treatment options that are performed in our facility.

 As with many things, an ounce of prevention is worth a pound of cure.
 An annual professional dental cleaning for your companion offers the best chance to avoid periodontal disease and resultant tooth loss.
 Additionally, we encourage you to take an active role in maintaining your companion’s dental health between professional dental cleaning procedures.
 That allows you to be familiar with their mouth so you will recognize problems such as broken, loose, or discolored teeth, bleeding gums, or oral tumors without delay.
 All animals deserve to have a functional, pain-free mouth, and we will help you ensure that yours enjoys that right as well.